dspringuel-va/blog-posts/kubernetes/README.md

 A pod can contain more than 1 container.
 However, those should be tightly coupled together.
 Usually, that means a "main" container which run the application the pod is meant for, along with sidecar containers that provides specific value to the main container.
 Here, main is only a logical concept.

-An example could be a nginx server that runs in the main container, along with another container that is meant to fetch the website files from somewhere else.
+An example could be a nginx server that runs as the main container, along with another container that is meant to fetch the website files from somewhere else.
 Here, one container can't do much without the other.

 A counter-example would be to have a frontend and backend container within the same pod.
 In this case, one can definitely run without the other.
 Those containers shouldn't really be coupled at that level.
 Maybe they don't need the same resources, or same availability.
 It's impossible to scale one without scaling the other, which might be a problem.
 In this case, it would be better separate the apps into two pods.

 ### Node